Justice Fails The Test

 Calls for Transparency Over Solicitors’ Exam After Whistleblower Raises Bias Concerns

-A whistleblower has accused the Solicitors Regulation Authority (SRA) and its assessment provider Kaplan of running an opaque and potentially discriminatory qualification process that “systematically disadvantages” Black and working-class candidates.
+A whistleblower has accused the Solicitors Regulation Authority and its assessment provider Kaplan of running an opaque and potentially discriminatory qualification process that “systematically disadvantages” Black and working-class candidates.

 Opaque marking and missing data